 So you’ve just got some new brakes installed in your car only to find that they are squealing when you press down on them.
-You’re probably wondering why this is happening and if it’s an indicator that there is something wrong the brakes.
+You’re probably wondering why this is happening and if it’s an indicator that there is something wrong with the brakes.
 Plus, that squealing sound can become pretty irritating after a while.

 Does this sound actually mean that there is something wrong with your brakes though?
 Will it go away on its own or are there measures you can take to make it go away?
 In this article, we’ll go over what causes new brakes to squeal and how you can get them to stop squealing.